Stuycs-K/final-project-09-shkolnik-simon-chau-brian/PRESENTATION.md

 With phase shifts, instead of checking the frequencies the angle of the fourier transform can be used to find the phase shifts.
 The reason a fourier series can have an angle is that the fourier series is a set of complex numbers.
 By using the real and imaginary part, the fourier series can have an angle for each value.
 The angle is also slightly shifted from the pi/2 and -pi/2 values so we apply a correcting shift and then by seeing the phases shifts we can get the 1s and 0s. <br>

+## The Problems with Phase Shifts

+The phase shifts has to be small enough so that it isn't obvious when another person hears it.
+But, as a result, the phase shifts isn't easily found unless you compare the modified audio to the original one.
+As a result, without the original audio you cannot uncover the message hidden by this steganography method.